tangshuang/react-immut/README.md

 Learn more about the deep knowledge from [immer](https://github.com/immerjs/immer).

-## :art: Combined State
+## :art: Namespace State

 In many situations, developers want to split the whole big state and put component and its store files tegother.
-We provide a way to implement this easily - A combined state namespace like this:
+We provide a way to implement this easily - A namespace state namespace like this:

 ```js
 // components/a-some/store.js